 A twist on the Italian classic, this risotto-style recipe is made with velvety orzo pasta instead of rice and is full of fresh summery flavours.
 We’ve also given our own spin to a classic pesto recipe, using rocket to give it a peppery kick.
 Quick and easy to make, this homemade pesto lifts the flavours in this dish, working brilliantly with the charred courgettes and chopped tomato salad.
 One bite and you’ll feel like you’re in Italy.
 Buon appetito!

-Hard Italian Cheese
+Hard Cheese (Italian Style)

 Vegetable Stock Pot

-Once the orzo is cooked, stir in three-quarters of the pesto and the courgette.
+Once the orzo is cooked, stir in three quarters of the pesto, the courgettes and the tomatoes.
 TIP: If all the liquid has been absorbed and the pasta is not quite done, add a splash of water and keep cooking.

 Serve the orzotto in bowls, topped with the rocket leaves and a spoonful of remaining pesto.
 Enjoy!